 Sydney: + 8 hours

 The Tanzanian Shilling is the official currency of Tanzania.
 You can use the Tanzanian Shilling for smaller expenses like shopping at local markets, restaurants and super markets.
-The US dollar is in all places used too, especially at tourist areas they prefer dollars over local currency.
+The US dollar is in all places used too, especially at tourist areas where they prefer dollars over local currency.
 1 US Dollar is about 2250,- Tanzanian Shilling.

 Language in Tanzania